huben1337/winpfp/README.md

 # Requirements
 Latest version of PowerShell is required.
-Get it here: https://github.com/PowerShell/PowerShell Or let the script handle installing it.
+Get it here: https://github.com/PowerShell/PowerShell Or let the script handle installing it. (soon)
 # Usage
 1. Download the script: https://raw.githubusercontent.com/kgb64/winpfp/main/Custom-Profilepicture.ps1
 2. Run it.